-This project is supported by the Wisconsin Intensive Summer Language Institutes (WISLI) at the University of Wisconsin – Madison, with support from the Association for Asian Studies (AAS) and funding from the Henry Luce Foundation.
-The goal is to help promote national access to pedagogically informed LCTL instruction.
+This project is supported by the Center for Southeast Asian Studies at the University of Wisconsin – Madison, with support from the Association for Asian Studies (AAS) and funding from the Henry Luce Foundation.
+Previously, the project was also under the supervision of Dr. Felecia Lucht, Director of the Wisconsin Intensive Summer Language Institutes (WISLI) at UW-Madison.
+The goal of the project is to help promote national access to pedagogically informed LCTL instruction.

 While instruction in Chinese, Japanese, and Korean is widely available in North America, relatively few universities offer instruction in the so–called Less Commonly Taught Languages (LCTLs) of Asia.
 The selected target languages of this website range across the vast and diverse geography of East and Central Asia, Southeast Asia, and South Asia.